 In tune with your kids.

-In tune when something is “off” so you can find a way forward.
+And, in tune when something is “off” so you can find a way forward.

 You’ve Got A Family Culture… Embrace It!